drewjcooper/EntityFramework.Docs/entity-framework/ef6/using/saving/disconnected-entities/entity-framework-self-tracking-entities-walkthrough.md

 We'll use Database First in this walkthrough but the same techniques apply equally to Model First.

 ## Pre-Requisites

-Visual Studio 2012 or Visual Studio 2010.
+To complete this walkthrough you will need a recent version of Visual Studio.

 ## Create a Database

 The database server that is installed with Visual Studio is different depending on the version of Visual Studio you have installed:

--   If you are using Visual Studio 2012 then you'll be creating a LocalDb database.
+-   If you are using Visual Studio 2012 then you'll be creating a LocalDB database.
 -   If you are using Visual Studio 2010 you'll be creating a SQL Express database.

 Let's go ahead and generate the database.